dragoonzx/fibonacci_docker/README.md

 # Docker MySQL Node React fibonacci test

+First, you should git clone this repository!

-With a help of Docker MySQL Node Sequelize React boilerplate project This is a boilerplate Docker project that:
+With a help of Docker MySQL Node Sequelize React boilerplate project:

 1. Starts a MySQL server container based on the [official image](https://hub.docker.com/_/mysql/),
 2. Starts a [Node.js 10.8.0](https://hub.docker.com/_/node/) app that waits for the database to become responsive, and run all migrations and seeds if necessary,